LHP Santiago ejected, glove confiscated during Mariners’ win

 The teams played 2 1/2 innings Saturday before the game was postponed because of rain.

+“Our hearts are good, we’re tough enough, it’s just we got to keep improving, getting better and better,” White Sox manager Tony La Russa said.

+Robert Dugger (0-2) got the loss, allowing two earned runs in 2 2/3 innings.

-Trammell connected for his seventh homer in the fifth, and Ty France went deep against Dallas Keuchel in the sixth.
+Trammell connected for his seventh homer in the fifth inning of the suspended game, and Ty France went deep against Dallas Keuchel in the sixth.
 Leury García hit an RBI single in the fifth for Chicago, and Yasmani Grandal added a tying sacrifice fly in the sixth.

-The Mariners went ahead to stay when Trammell hit a towering drive into the right-field bleachers with two out in the ninth against Liam Hendricks (3-2).
-Grandal led off the bottom half with a base hit, but Jake Lamb flied out and Yermín Mercedes bounced into a double play.
+The Mariners went ahead to stay when Trammell hit a towering drive into the right-field bleachers with two out in the ninth against Hendriks (3-2).

-The teams will play a seven-inning game for the series finale later Sunday.

-Keuchel allowed six hits, struck out four and walked one in his first relief appearance since Aug.
-6, 2013.
+“Unbelievable game,” Mariners manager Scott Servais said.
+“Taylor was locked in.
+That’s one of the best closers in the game.”

+The White Sox lost AL MVP José Abreu when he was hit on his left knee by a pitch in the sixth.
+The team announced the first baseman had a bruised left knee and X-rays were negative.
+La Russa said the team will know more in the next 24 hours.

 ROSTER MOVE